Amazing Spaces

 A safer Portobello

 The current barrier scheme was based on police advice.
 We know it has caused issues, and we agree it's not a suitable permanent solution.
 We’ve listened to your feedback and have improved this permanent scheme.
-We'll be replacing the interim barriers with permanent safety bollards.
+We'll be replacing the interim barriers with permanent sliding bollards.
 The bollards will be installed at the junctions with Chepstow Villas, Denbigh Terrace and Westbourne Grove.

 We've not yet decided how the new bollards will operate.
 If you would like to take part in conversations about this, email the project team at [email protected] with the subject ‘Portobello phase 1’.

 Temporary safety barriers